NVIDIA/aistore/docs/rebalance.md

 5. If the local target is no longer the correct owner, the object is sent directly to the proper target.
 6. The process completes when all participating targets finish migrating the objects that no longer belong locally.

+The steps above describe regular, data-moving rebalance.
+Cleanup mode, described below, reuses the rebalance lifecycle but does not migrate object payloads.

 A few points are worth emphasizing:

-- there is no central data-movement coordinator that decides ownership object by object
+* there is no central data-movement coordinator that decides ownership object by object
-- each target independently evaluates the objects it currently stores
+* each target independently evaluates the objects it currently stores
-- object migration is performed via AIS intra-cluster transfers
+* object migration is performed via AIS intra-cluster transfers
-- when provisioned, rebalance traffic can use separate intra-cluster networking
+* when provisioned, rebalance traffic can use separate intra-cluster networking

 This design keeps rebalancing scalable and avoids turning the primary into a data path bottleneck.